Museum Studies (B.A.)

 - General Education Requirements

-- A Minor in one of the following disciplines: Art, Art History, Biology, Business, Chemistry, History, or Theology.
-(This requirement is waived for transfer students on a reduced core).
+- A minor in one of the following disciplines: Objects Conservation, Art, Art History, Biology, Business, Chemistry, Theology, or History (This requirement is waived for transfer students on a reduced core.)

 |List A: Required Core Museum Studies Courses and Internships|